chchen123/pytpc/doc/unpackGRAW.rst

 Installing and Compiling
 ------------------------

 **This step in the analysis should be performed locally.** Install the graw-merger tool and its dependencies.
-The graw-merger repository contains the source code for the `graw2hdf` tool, which can be used to merge the GRAW files produced by the GET electronics into an `HDF5 <https://www.hdfgroup.org/HDF5/>`__ file.
+The graw-merger repository contains the source code for the `graw2hdf` tool, which can be used to merge the GRAW files produced by the GET electronics from a run into an `HDF5 <https://www.hdfgroup.org/HDF5/>`__ file.
 Armadillo should already be installed, but some `Boost C++ libraries <http://www.boost.org/>`__ are required for this step.
 Use wget to download to download the .tar archive and extract it (find the correct download `here <http://www.boost.org/users/download/>`__):

 .. note::

    Building Boost can be a pain.
-You may wish to use a package manager such as apt-get (libboost-all-dev) or Homebrew (boost-compute) to install the  package and skip the following steps.
-Just be sure to intall version 1.55 or later.
+You may wish to use a package manager such as apt-get (*libboost-all-dev*) or Homebrew (*boost-compute*) to install the  package and skip the following steps.
+Just be sure to install version 1.55 or later.

 .. code-block:: shell